Juan Méndez - Executive Director

-Timoteo Minas serves as agricultural trainer, designing and implementing peer-to-peer programs to teach best practices to DLG's partner cooperatives.
+Timo brings a wealth of coffee-farming experience to De la Gente and shares best practices with DLG's partner cooperatives.
 Timoteo helped found the San Miguel Escobar co-op in 2006 and has held a number of leadership roles.
 His coffee fields are on Volcan Agua, with a hike of at least 45 minutes at his speed (and much slower for those of us from lower altitudes).
-His wife is a mean cook, so if you are lucky enough to get on his tour, make sure you include the meal.

 Keara Farrelly - Director of Development

 Keara is a coffee lover with a passion for international development.
 After graduating from the University of Delaware, Keara took a leap of faith and moved to Guatemala to begin working in the non-profit sector.
 After a few years of experience in Guate and then the US, she is excited to back in Guatemala and working to promote the livelihoods of so many coffee farmers.
 In her spare time, you can find her people-watching in Antigua's Central Park or rummaging around the market for unique foods and finds.

 Emma McDowell - Service Learning Program Manager

 Emma has worked leading service and language immersion trips in three different continents, most recently working for Global Leadership Adventures in Peru.
 She graduated from Hobart and William Smith Colleges with a degree in Environmental Studies and Spanish & Hispanic studies, and spent the last year completing a US Fulbright grant in Southern Thailand.
 Her hobbies include kayaking, photography, and finding ways to incorporate avocados into every meal.